 Here is our exclusive interview of Kylie Tse, spreading a panda scroll from Hong Kong.
 Kylie Tse travels around with her panda scroll promoting her artistic father and peace for all in the world.
-Read our interview of her in our quite unique interview.
+Read our interview with interesting information about her and her father in our quite unique and Exclusive Interview.
 Read on…

 Can you please tell us a little about your background?